100DaysOfCloud/100DaysOfCloudIdeas/Templates/PROJECT-TEMPLATE.md

 ## Tips
 ✍️  Provide any _gotchas_ that are crucial to know.
-✍️  Proive any possible unexpected chargess, or awareness around default expenesive options ✍️  Provide small technical details that be huge time-sinks ✍️  If there are none of the above please omit the tips section.
+✍️  Provide any possible unexpected charges, or awareness around default expensive options.
+✍️  Provide small technical details that would be huge time-sinks.
+✍️  If there are none of the above please omit the tips section.